It was the email nobody wants to get…

 Yes, obviously Amazon sells books, there’s Prime video too.

 But you’re not going to find cloud-based software or video courses on Amazon.
 That’s still the realm of other major affiliate marketplaces like ClickBank.

-This isn’t a good thing or a bad thing necessarily; it mostly just means that the bulk of affiliate marketers typically exist in these weird little bubbles: Amazon affiliates and ClickBank affiliates (there are other bubbles, of course, and these aren’t rules; I’m just making a point).
+This isn’t a good thing or a bad thing necessarily; it mostly just means that the bulk of affiliate marketers typically exist in these weird little bubbles: Amazon associates and ClickBank affiliates (there are other bubbles, of course, and these aren’t rules; I’m just making a point).

 That tends to happen naturally, I think, because there’s often just not much overlap in buyers looking for, say, a comprehensive course on dating (something you’d find on ClickBank) and the guy looking for the best Christmas tree stand (something you’d find on Amazon).